christopherpross/dotnet-backend/CONTRIBUTING.md

 #### Types

+- build: Changes that affect the build system
 - ci: Changes that affect the CI configuration
 - deps: Changes that affect the external dependencies
 - docs: Documentation only changes